kyla100/AboutMe-1/README.md

 ## My Hobbies
 * Tennis - I have been playing tennis since 4 years old.
 * Cross Country and Soccer - I like sports in general.
-* Video Gaming - I almost wanted to go pro at one point :)
+* Video Gaming - played in tournaments when I was younger :)